-A recurring theme in the Tales Series.
+A recurring theme in the Tales Series is using cooking as a way to heal after battles.
+Inevitably, one party member will be a danger to themselves and their teammates the moment they get anywhere near cookware.
 The fun thing is that every Lethal Chef is lethal for a different reason:

-Marta only ever cooked for her father, who (being a father) said her cooking was wonderful no matter what.
-(Though in a break from the normal way this trope works, Marta acknowledges her lack of skill after it is pointed out and makes a sincere effort to get better, becoming a decent cook in the end.)
+Marta only ever cooked for her father, who said her cooking was wonderful no matter what.
+(Though in a break from the normal way this trope works, Marta acknowledges her lack of skill after it's pointed out and makes a sincere effort to get better, becoming a decent cook in the end.)